Reports To: Senior Vice President

 Areas of Responsibility:

-Under the Supervision of the Vice President of Safety Services, the Director of Occupational Safety and Health Services is responsible for the following:
+Under the Supervision of the Senior Vice President, the Research & Field Analyst is responsible for the following:

 The ideal candidate will have the following skills and experience:

-- Bachelor’s degree (Masters Preferred) in safety, industrial hygiene, or science-related field.
+- Bachelor’s degree in safety, industrial hygiene, or science-related field.
 Specialized training in hazard identification, evaluation and control preferred.

-- Demonstrated years (preferred 3+) experience coordinating safety programs and training in a construction or manufacturing environment.
+- Demonstrated experience coordinating safety programs and training in either a construction or manufacturing environment.
+(Preferred 3+ years)

 - Working knowledge of OSHA regulations as well as ANSI, NIOSH, ACGIH, and NFPA standards.